What are NFT (Non-Fungible) token ?

 "We entirely recreate the physical piece and input specifications, such as the art version number into the smart contract code, [so] no one can ever alter the digital art in any way," "The physical piece will forever be memorialized in this NFT." - Injective Protocol executive

-The NFT was purchased earlier this week for around $395,000 - below are the "smart contract" details that capture the transaction.
-As we can see, the token holder 0x6c40fc.... paid to token holder 0x47ac80... a total 228.69 WETH (wrapped etherium), USD $395k on day of the transaction.
+The NFT sold earlier that week for around $395,000.
+Below are the "smart contract" details that capture the transaction.
+As we can see, token holder 0x6c40fc.... paid token holder 0x47ac80... a total of 228.69 WETH (wrapped Ethereum), which was about $395K on the day of the transaction.

 What drives the price of Non-Fungible physical assets, and will the same apply to Non-Fungible Tokens?